Neuroquila-n8fall/JunkersControl/README.md

 - Bugs, of course

 ## Intended Audience
-You might have to change things around so a little bit of coding experience will benefit you.
-Since the upgrade to a flexible configuration format, you will be able to tune the system to your needs without knowing much about software development.
+Since the upgrade to a flexible configuration format and the ability to configure things via a web UI, you will be able to tune the system to your needs without knowing much about software development.
 But you might find yourself in a situation where things don't work as expected.
 Feel free to open an issue so we can adapt things to your needs.

-Disclaimer:
+### Disclaimer:
 I have sourced the message ids from https://www.mikrocontroller.net/topic/81265 but only process those that are relevant to me.
 This means you should bring a little bit of patience and basic knowledge about your heating with you so you can actually make decisions about what IDs might be relevant to you or not.
+You should look at the CAN-Bus configuration on the web UI and the Can Analyzer to sort things out for your heating system.
 Also you should have Visual Studio Code ready and the extension [Platformio](https://platformio.org/) installed.
 We'll talk about that in detail in [Prerequisites](#prerequisites)